 Yamaguchi became a martyr as well.
 Three weeks after the assassination, he squeezed out some toothpaste in his juvenile detention cell.
 He mixed it with water and wrote a tribute to the samurai Kusunoki Masashige: “Seven lives for my country.
 Long live His Imperial Majesty, the Emperor!”

-The image was taken by Yasushi Nagao, who, after instinctively changing the focus from 10 to 15 feet as Yamaguchi rushed the stage, was awarded the Pulitzer Prize for photography in 1961.
+The image was taken by Yasushi Nagao, who, after instinctively changing the focus from 10 to 15 feet as Yamaguchi rushed the stage, snapped the photo on his last unexposed negative.
+He was awarded the World Press Photo Award and the Pulitzer Prize for photography in 1961.

 After this look at the assassination of Inejiro Asanuma, check out the four strangest presidential assassination attempts in U.S. history.
 Then, discover the story of R. Budd Dwyer, the American politician who killed himself while cameras were rolling.